toa-io/comq/readme.md

   console.log(number)
 ```

+### Loss of tail

+:warning:

+If the broker connection is lost or if the Consumer crashes while consuming the Reply stream, some of the values yielded
+by the Reply stream may be lost.

+To avoid inconsistency, it is strongly recommended to use the Reply stream only with _safe_ Producers, which do not change the state.

 ### Reply stream control

-When an `IO.fetch` request is received by the Producer, a confirmation message is sent to the replyTo queue.
-If the
+When an `IO.fetch` request is received by the Producer, a confirmation message is sent to the `replyTo` queue.
-underlying connection is lost before the Consumer receives the confirmation message, the request will be retransmitted
+If the underlying connection is lost before the Consumer receives the confirmation message, the request will be
-upon reconnection.
+retransmitted upon reconnection.

 A heartbeat message is sent to the `replyTo` queue whenever a Reply stream idles for 10 seconds.
 If the Consumer of the reply stream doesn't receive a reply or a heartbeat message for 15 seconds, the stream returned
 by `IO.fetch` is destroyed.
 These intervals are not configurable.

-An "end stream" message is sent to the `replyTo` queue when the Reply stream is completed.
+An "end stream" message is sent to the `replyTo` queue when the Reply stream is finished.

 ## Encoding